Global-Solutions-Alliance/model-engine/CONTRIBUTING.md

 If you are new to git and/or the github process for contributions, [Collaborating with Pull Requests](https://docs.github.com/en/github/collaborating-with-pull-requests) is a great reference for the model that we follow.
-We appreciate all contributions to Project Drawdown Solutions, but following those guidelines should make the process easier for everyone.
+We appreciate all contributions to Global Solutions Alliance Solutions, but following those guidelines should make the process easier for everyone.

 ## Finding Items in the Issues List

-The [Issues List](https://github.com/ProjectDrawdown/solutions/issues) is where we keep work items that are not started or are currently in progress.
+The [Issues List](https://github.com/Global-Solutions-Alliance/solutions/issues) is where we keep work items that are not started or are currently in progress.
 The tags used in the list vary over time, but there are a couple of tags that are useful to know when you are getting started: